seedifferently/apidocs-v4/source/includes/_common.md

 ### Rate limit exceeded
 This may be encountered when too many API calls are made within a period of time for a rate limited endpoint.
-Rate limits are currently enforced on an per minute basis.
+Rate limits are currently enforced on a per minute basis.
 If your application receives a 403, you can wait for the rate limit period to renew and then make the API call again.